CloudBurn Rules

 CloudBurn cost optimization rules for AWS EC2.

-These rules identify EC2 instances using outdated types, idle or oversized instances, unassociated Elastic IPs, unused VPC endpoints, expiring Reserved Instances, and long-running instances that may benefit from a generational refresh.
+These rules identify EC2 instances using outdated types, idle or oversized instances, unassociated Elastic IPs, unused VPC endpoints, expiring Reserved Instances, long-running instances that may benefit from a generational refresh, instances with unnecessary detailed monitoring, and idle NAT gateways.

 Rule IDScan TypeName